lucid-brndmg/cyclone-online-editor/README.md

 - User is at playground's reference panel, and user could visit all reference documents
 - User's mouse is hovering on some keyword, identifier or operator on the editor, and the document (if exists) will be popped up for user to examine its info (like VSCode)

-These documents are separated by categories and called *groups* inside manifest.
+These documents are separated by categories which named by *groups* inside manifest.
 A group is just a folder containing markdown files that describes a certain keyword.
 For example, 'Builtin Functions' could be a group, and each builtin function should be a separate Markdown document.

 The root folder for reference documents is at `raw/reference`.
 Each sub-folder inside that directory represents a group.